FREQUENTLY ASKED QUESTIONS

 Are you a certified electrician?

-Our electrician, David Thompson is a West Virginia certified journeyman electrician
+Our electrician, David Thompson is a West Virginia certified journeyman electrician.

 Being a journeyman electrician, are you limited in the costs of the electrical work that you perform?